-All in-person office visits covered with a physician are also covered if you use telemedicine instead.
+All in-person office visits covered with a physician or behavioral health provider are also covered if you use telemedicine instead.

 Telemedicine may have different cost sharing.
 See the schedule of benefits for more information.

 Other services and supplies that your physician may provide: